 It contains many tools that work in coordination to facilitate the whole testing process right from the beginning when the initial mapping is done and then the analysis of an attack surface of application is done towards the end where the vulnerabilities in the security are found and exploited.

-The best feature of Burp is that it gives the QA Specialists full control of the process as it lets you combine different manual techniques and high-quality automation to work swiftly and effectively as well enjoyable.
+The best feature of Burp is that it gives the QA Specialists full control of the process as it lets you combine different manual techniques and high-quality automation to work swiftly and effectively as well as enjoyable.

 It is very easy to use.
 It is a backlink tool and it contains a combination of more than 8.5 trillion backlinks in the database.
 The best feature that LinkMiner provides is that you can see an embedded website preview on its dashboard and the tools also highlight various link placements.

 This is one of the most popular and most advanced REST and SOAP testing tools in the world.
-This is also an open source software which contains every type of testing ranging from functional testing, security testing, performance testing and many more types of testing.
+This is also an open-source software which contains every type of testing ranging from functional testing, security testing, performance testing, and many more types of testing.
 After the testing SOAP UI provides a very detailed and comprehensive report of the testing for measuring success.